You can control if and how users can resize the Grid columns. You can also set the column size through code.

 - To restrict the user from resizing a particular column, set the AllowResize property of the column to

 You can set the column width individually for each column.
 Note that the visible width will always include some data even if you set the width to very small values.
 To resize the columns programmatically, you can use the Width property.
 For example:

 Me.RadGridView1.Columns("Photo").Width = 100

 You can restrict the possible values of the Width property by setting the MinWidth and MaxWidth properties.
-The MinWidth property sets a limit on how narrow the column can be resized.
-The MaxWidth property determines the limit on how the column width can grow.
+The MinWidth property sets a limit on how narrow the column can be.
+The MaxWidth property determines how wide the column can get.

 The DpiScale property gives the effective Dpi scaling of the control.
 The Width property of the columns returns a value considering the DpiScale.

 There are two ways to auto size the columns: AutoSizeColumnsMode and Best fit.